Guide

 Tour players trust the same numbers.

 Accuracy depends entirely on the tracking hardware.
-At the top end, TrackMan — the system in every bay at Virtual Fairways — is the same radar-based technology used on the professional tours, at televised events and by club fitters worldwide.
+At the top end, TrackMan, which we run in one of our three bays, is the same radar-based technology used on the professional tours, at televised events and by club fitters worldwide.
 When a tour player checks their carry distances, these are the numbers they trust.
 A phone-app simulator and a TrackMan bay are not the same product.

 How the tracking actually works.